Sam-Spencer/HLSBeagle/README.md

 https://github.com/Sam-Spencer/HLSBeagle.git
 ```

+#### Minimum Requirements
+Use of the Swift Package requires that your project target at least macOS 14.0 and use Swift 6 or later.

 ## License
 HLS Beagle is licensed under the MIT License.
 It does not include a binary distribution of FFMPEG, as there are additional complex licensing hoops to jump through in order to do that.
 As such, APIs are provided as part of the Swift Package to check for the availability of FFMPEG on your system.
 Same goes for the Mac app: it will check for an existing install of FFMPEG before any conversions can take place.

+## Contributing
+Feel free to open an issue or pull request to report a problem, ask a question, or make a contribution!
+I'd love to expand this and make it more useful for others.